Welcome to the home of Timeline of Classics!

 During our years of homeschooling, I quickly found my weaknesses as a teacher.
 (More on that here.)
 Because I loved history and literature, and desperately wanted my kids to see the connection between them, we developed a resource called: Timeline of Classics: Historical Context for the Good and Great Books.

 Preview Timeline of Classics

 I’ve learned a thing or two in all those years.
 I’d like to share a little of that resourcefulness with you!
 The purpose of my website is to help classical educators (and moms like me!) learn to: enjoy literature, connect with history, and think deeply about the good and great books.

 Did I mention that I hated reading as a kid?
 It’s not that I hated reading, it’s just that there was so much more interesting stuff going on outside with tractors, trucks, cats, dogs, chickens, cows, and people!

 How did I overcome my fear and dislike of reading, writing, and literature?
 By reading out loud to my kids, I learned to love books.
 By teaching writing and literary analysis for many years in my home, in local co-op classes, and online, I learned to not be scared of the classics.

 Now I coach families in the same areas that once gave me the most trouble.
-Thank you, Excellence in Writing!
-It is my joy to serve IEW as a Certified online instructor, author, and exhibitor.
+Thank you, Institute for Excellence in Writing!
+It has been my joy to serve IEW as a Certified online instructor, author, and exhibitor.

-My husband and I are nearing the end of our home school journey.
-Our third child is in college now and the youngest will finish high school in another year.
+My husband and I are nearing the end of our home school journey now that our youngest children are in college.

 I’ve come a long way as a classical educator since my early days on my grandparents’ dairy.
 Truth be told, I’d still rather be working on just about any project or task to be done outside.
 But now, I am just as likely to be found curled up with a truly fine piece of classic literature and a steaming cup of coffee.